yuhama/Assignment/README.md

 Prerequisities
 ------------------

+- Create a frontend application, ideally an SPA using technologies such as Angular or React.
-- Create an SPA application with AngularJS as frontend and .NET or PHP WebAPI as backend (No database is required in this assignment)
+- Create a backend API (No database is required in this assignment).
-- Styling should be done in a pre-processor such as less, sass or stylus
+- Styling should be done in a pre-processor such as Less, Sass or Stylus.
-- Browser support should be the newest version of Chrome, FF, Safari and also IE10 and IE11.
+- Browser support should be the newest version of Chrome, Firefox, Safari, and IE11.
+- Use a well defined architecture with proper separation of concerns.
+- Write tests.

 **Structure**

-- Contains a Web API Controller and a corresponding action method that accepts an array of bowling scores and returns the current score.
-The controller should accept the frames as a JSON object with the following syntax: `{ "frames": [{"first": 3, "second": 4}, {"first": 10, "second": 0}, ... ] }` The controller should return the score as a JSON object with the following syntax: `{ "score": 7 }`
+- Contains at least an API endpoint handler that accepts an array of bowling scores and returns the current score.
+The handler should accept the frames as a JSON object with the following syntax: `{ "frames": [{"first": 3, "second": 4}, {"first": 10, "second": 0}, ... ] }`.
+The handler should return the score as a JSON object with the following syntax: `{ "score": 7 }`.

 - Displays input elements that enables the user to enter the result of one round.
 You can for example use two input elements of type text, one for each roll, and a submit button for submitting scores.